-6.6 The responsible Deputy Director (and members of the sponsorship team) will meet the HM Deputy Chief Inspector of Prisons (and members of the Secretariat) for quarterly sponsorship meetings to consider: issues, risks and progress against business planning documents.
-The MoJ sponsorship team will also maintain regular contact with the secretariat within the Inspectorate to ensure there is ongoing dialogue.
-The HMCIP will meet the sponsoring MoJ policy Director and Director General to consider strategic issues arising from the quarterly sponsorship meetings, and any other pertinent issues.
+will meet the Head of the HMIP Secretariat (and members of the Secretariat) for quarterly sponsorship meetings to consider: issues, risks, financial performance, organisational performance, consideration of opportunities and progress against business planning documents.
+The MoJ Sponsorship Team will also maintain regular contact with the Secretariat within the Inspectorate to ensure there is ongoing dialogue.
+HMCIP will meet the sponsoring MoJ policy Director General to consider strategic issues arising from the quarterly sponsorship meetings, and any other pertinent issues.
 These strategic meetings will be held at least twice a year but may be called at any mutually agreed time.
+Quarterly bilateral meetings with HMCIP and the policy Director of Prison Policy will also take place.